NickFurlo/Autohandshake-Impact-Downloader/README.md

 	EMAIL: Email to be entered into handshake for login.
   	SCHOOL_URL: The url for your school's handshake.
 Ex: https://myschool.joinhandshake.com
 	INPUT_CSV_FILE_PATH: Filename or path to csv file containing links
 	NUMBER_OF_ROWS: The number of rows including the header.
-  	EVENT_SAVED_SEARCH_NAME: Name of the saved search for event page.
+The first row is assumed to be the headers and will not be proccessed
-	DOWNLOAD_LOCATION: Path to download location for CSV's
+	DOWNLOAD_LOCATION: Path to local download location for CSV's
 	NETWORK_LOCATION: Root directory for network location to be copied to.
+Files will be coppied to subfolders of this folder with names corresponding with the left column of the CSV.
+Make sure these folders have been created prior to running the script.
  	LOG_TO_FILE: True or False to enable logging
-  	DELETE_AFTER_DAYS: Integer value to check dates of old downloads against.
+  	DELETE_AFTER_DAYS: Looks at the files in the network location folders and deletes all of them older than this amount of days

 Prerequisites

 	Google Chrome
-	Python 3.6.5
+	Python 3.0+
 	autohandshake (Python -m pip install autohandshake)
 	Selenium (Python -m pip install selenium)
 	tqdm (Python -m pip install tqdm)
+	python-dateutil (python -m pip install python-dateutil)

 CSV Format